Jumbo Comics: Publication history

 By the late 1930s, Fiction House publisher Thurman T. Scott expanded the company from pulp magazines to comic books, an emerging medium that began to seem a viable adjunct to the fading pulps.
 Receptive to a sales call by Eisner & Iger, one of the prominent "packagers" of that time that produced complete comic books on demand for publishers looking to enter the field, Scott published Jumbo Comics #1 (Sept.
-1938), (just a couple months after Action Comics #1) under Fiction House's Real Adventures Publishing Company imprint.
+1938), just a couple months after Action Comics #1, under Fiction House's Real Adventures Publishing Company imprint.

 Sheena, Queen of the Jungle appeared in that initial issue.
 The character had debuted in 1937 in the British magazine Wags.
 Indeed, all the material Eisner & Iger prepared for Jumbo Comics #1 (and the subsequent seven issues) had originally appeared in Wags, which was a tabloid-sized publication.
 For this reason, Jumbo Comics #1-8 were oversize (10-1/2" x 14-1/2") and exclusively in black and white.
-(The name "Jumbo" was derived from the oversized publication size.)
+The name "Jumbo" was derived from the oversized publication size.
 With issue #9, the title reverted to standard Golden Age comic size (8-1/2" x 10-1/2") and was printed in color.

-Bob Powell's first published comic-book art is tentatively identified as the uncredited three-page story "A Letter of Introduction," featuring the famed ventriloquist Edgar Bergen and his dummy, Charlie McCarthy, in Jumbo Comics #2 (Oct.
+Bob Powell's first published comic-book art is tentatively identified as the uncredited three-page story "A Letter of Introduction", featuring the famed ventriloquist Edgar Bergen and his dummy, Charlie McCarthy, in Jumbo Comics #2 (Oct.
 1938).
 Lou Fine's first published comics art was the strip "Wilton of the West" in Jumbo Comics #4 (Dec.
 1938), signed with the house pen name "Fred Sande" (which strip originator Jack Kirby had used in previous issues).

 Ultimately, Fiction House published 167 issues of Jumbo Comics from September 1938 to March 1953.

 Recurring features

-Three features in Jumbo Comics #1 representing Jack Kirby's first comic-book work following his debut in Wild Boy Magazine:
+Three features were featured in Jumbo Comics #1 that represent Jack Kirby's first comic-book work following his debut in Wild Boy Magazine: